araqueheinz/udemy-node/README.md

  - npm install example --save-dev --> dev means it will only be required on the dev environment not production.
  - * nodemon --exec 'npm test' --> --exec 'npm test' this flag tells nodemon that we are going to specify a command to run.
  - git commit -a -m 'add GET/todos routes to display database' --> -a flag will add all MODIFIED files, NOT the newly created files.
+ - To remove git from folder: rm -rf .git

 ## Section 2